James McAllister, PhD Researcher

 Photo of James McAllister

 I did my undergraduate (MA Dubl.) in mathematics in Trinity College Dublin.
-After this I obtained a PGCE (Mathematics) from Queen's University Belfast (QUB), and taught Mathematics, Further Mathematics, and Physics for a short while, before returning to academia to undertake a further Masters in Research (QUB), and then begin a PhD in Mathematical and Computational Neuroscience in the Intelligent Systems Research Centre, Magee Campus, Ulster University.
+After this I obtained a PGCE (Mathematics) from Queen's University Belfast (QUB), and taught Mathematics, Further Mathematics, and Physics for a short while, before returning to academia to undertake a further Masters in Research (QUB), and then begin a PhD in Theoretical and Computational Neuroscience in the Intelligent Systems Research Centre, Magee Campus, Ulster University.

 I have also been involved in a visiting research collaboration at the University of Bristol, in the Neural Dynamics group in the School of Engineering Mathematics and Technology.